Best nasi lemak in Singapore

 Image credit: Bali Nasi Lemak

 The lady boss of Bali Nasi Lemak, Ms Susan Koh, has been serving this beloved dish for more than 30 years.
 She was also featured on Channel 8’s Tuesday Report for her tireless work.
 Here, the nasi lemak toppings are displayed in an array of trays like a cai fan stall, so you can choose to add as many as you like!
-You can swap out the classic egg and ikan kuning combo for their signature dishes such as Kecap Manis Chicken Wing ($2), Sambal Petai ($3) or Curry Chicken (from $2.50).
+You can swap out the classic egg and ikan kuning combo for their signature dishes such as Kecap Manis Chicken Wing (from $2), Sambal Petai ($3) or Curry Chicken (from $2.50).

 Website